now accepting applications

 Friday came into SNAFU Rescue via a private party.
 Her owner wanted her to be placed in a loving pet home to be spoiled and live out her life as a cherished pet.

-Frida is nearly 100% potty trained.
-The few accidents she had were related to not picking up on her cues.
+Frida is 100% potty trained.
+She remains accident-free in her foster home; looking for the back door to sit at and whine when she needs to go outside.
 Her adoptive family will need to be willing and able to keep her on a regular and consistent schedule and find a signal for potty for her continued potty training success.
 Frida is very responsive when it is time to go “outside” and willingly does all of her business but requires a furry friend to be with her (she emulates their outside behavior).
 Her foster family reports she is nervous when called to go into her crate.
-Frida is picked up and placed gently into her crate and will lay there quietly until her foster family returns.
-She tolerates her crate well but she would much rather be with her people; it is not a place where she seeks comfort.
+Frida is trusted in a small dog safe room when her foster family happens to be away from the home.
+She tolerates her crate when in the same room as her foster family when it’s bedtime but she would much rather be with her people..
 Frida would LOVE to share a bed with her adoptive for unlimited bedtime snuggles.
 For her safety, a similar crating arrangement is suggested when her humans are away from the home and/or when she is left unsupervised so she is safe and secure.

 Medically, Frida is in good health!
 She has been spayed, updated on vaccinations/dewormings, had a dental, and heartworm tested, microchipped, and has been given a clean bill of health by our veterinarian!
 She does have a mild-grade luxating patella that does not need surgical intervention.
-Frida needs to remain on a high-quality joint supplement and be offered pain meds as needed.
 Her leg is to be monitored for any future issues.
+She recently underwent successful cherry eye surgery and remains on a joint supplement to support her luxating patella, which doesn’t slow her down.

 Frida would do best in a home with a fenced-in yard due to her need to wander the yard while outside and her need to sun her cute little buns.
-She would do just fine in an apartment-style home on the ground level with a fenced-in area as long as her adoptive family would be willing to give her ample time she needs outside.
+She is not a great candidate for an apartment or share-walled living.
+Frida will use her voice every now and again and that wouldn’t be ideal for close neighbors.
 Frida does great with stairs but a limited amount of stairs is best due her to luxating patella.
-She would do best in a quiet house with a family that is patient, willing to help her overcome her shy nature and help her develop her sweetness into greatness!
-We also think Frida would do best in a home that has a part-time or full-time stay at home parent or a work from home parent.
+She would do best in a quiet house with a family that is patient, and willing to help her overcome her shy nature and help her develop her sweetness into greatness!
+We also think Frida would do best in a home that has a part-time or full-time stay-at-home parent or a work-from-home parent.
 She finds comfort in being with her people and other furry creatures at all times.
-We don’t think she would be a great dog to take to the office due to timid nature.
-Frida would be much happier sleeping the day away on the couch with her family near.
+We don’t think she would be a great dog to take to the office due to her timid nature.
+Frida would be much happier sleeping the day away on the couch with her family nearby.

-Frida is a beautiful girl that needs a home that understands she has a need to be the queen of the couch!
-She is just in need of some patience, direction and this lovable girl will be forever a loyal friend to a family she can call her own!
+Frida is a beautiful girl who needs a home and understands she has a need to be the queen of the couch!
+She is just in need of some patience, and direction and this lovable girl will be forever a loyal friend to a family she can call her own!

 If you feel like your family might be the perfect forever home for Frida, please submit an adoption application for her today!!